 - I have strong female friends who are incredibly supportive and when we’re together, we work to bring each other higher instead of bringing others down.

-- I have an amazing husband and best friend and we work together to be a team (also, I can’t remember the last time I vacuumed or mopped our house, thank to him).
+- I have an amazing husband and best friend and we work together to be a team (also, I can’t remember the last time I vacuumed or mopped our house, thanks to him).

 - I’m a part of the best ever community of food bloggers, many of who happen to be women and most of who are super supportive and positive and help me push myself to be better.